 The biggest hindrance to our meditation is constant intrusive thoughts.
 This is normal for everyone and from the beginning you should expect it.
 The nature of our mind is to think, and it is childish to imagine that we can simply turn that process off when we wish to.
 Our minds have been almost completely out of control for most of our life.
 Recognizing this can help us to be practical and patient—it may take us some time and a lot of skillful practice to tame the crazy “monkey mind.”
 My own meditation practice was helped when I came across the instruction that while I have thoughts I am not those thoughts.
 When you stop to examine your thoughts you start to see that they have a life of their own, they come and go, generally in a random, idiosyncratic way.
+Recognizing the constancy of our endless thinking process is said to be one of the important early steps we take on the meditation path.
+In fact, for many people it is only when they take up the practice of meditation that they become aware of this incessant stream of unexamined thinking and the attitudes that lie behind it.

 From Meditation in Plain English, © 2005 Bob Sharples.
 Reprinted by arrangement with Wisdom Publications, www.wisdompubs.org.